Debt Help for Black & African Americans

 Online databases like the ones found on Scholarship.com, collegeboard.com, and SallieMae.com are useful tools in narrowing down your search.
 Head to one of these sites and plug in your info.
 You will be greeted with dozens if not hundreds of potential scholarships and grants.
 The key here is to gloss over the ones that don’t apply to you and focus on the ones that align most with your profile.

 African Americans and Payday Loans

-In desperate situations, African Americans are more inclined to utilize payday loans, which are essentially advances on someone’s paycheck.
-According to a study by the Center for Responsible Living, the average annual interest rate on a typical payday loan is 400%, thus crippling the finances of anyone who chooses this method to help make ends meet.
+In desperate situations, African Americans are more inclined to utilize payday loans, which are essentially advances on their paycheck.
+The average interest rate on a payday loan is 391% and can be higher than 600%.
+This is crippling the finances of anyone who chooses this method to help make ends meet.